hemanthkumargr/docs/gettingStarted/Getting-Started.md

 ## <a name="wiki-starting-site"></a> Running Site

 Now that we have our workspace properly configured, we're able to get our demo site up and running.
 First, we will have to let Maven fetch the necessary dependencies and install our own project locally.
-To do that, **Right click on blc-project --> Run As --> Maven Install**.
+To do that, **Right click on DemoSite --> Run As --> Maven Install**.

 ![Eclipse Maven Install](images/gs-eclipse-maven-install.png)